mimiframework/Mimi.jl/docs/src/internals/result-files.md

 To facilitate post-processing, model results will be saved to files in either JSON formats, as detailed below.
 To save results, the following methods can be used.

 For individual model runs, results can be saved to a single file, or added to an existing file.
-For sensitivity analysis simulations, a single JSON file will hold the subset of results specified by the user, for each trial.
+For SA simulations, a single JSON file will hold the subset of results specified by the user, for each trial.
 This may become unwieldy, but we support gzipped JSON, which helps a bit: if a filename ends in `.gz`, it will automatically be zipped on writing and gzipped on reading.